FoodleBerlin/foodle/README.md

 - HTTPS used only
 - Mangement use of (.env) file
 - Dependabot
-- Heroku view Logs in the future use add on to save logs and get log alerts
+- Heroku view Logs and use add ons (Expedited WAF—Security, Papertrail—Heroku Logging)

 Max: SE_22 Web and Mobile Backend Development paths for mentioned parts from the Essay Max: